- Young Photographer

-Please make sure that you keep us updated about any email address changes, or we might be unable to contact you now or in the future.
+Please make sure that you keep us updated about any Club contact email address changes, or we might be unable to contact you now or in the future.

 If you are the club representative and did not receive an initial invite for the competition - or have any other queries - please feel free to contact the Inter-Club Competition Coordinator.

-Results from the competition in January 2020 can be found here.
+Results from the latest competition - on 15th January 2022 - can be found here

 Annual Exhibition 2021